BM 850x180x70 [4x M8]

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical devices or various technologically advanced devices.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Furthermore, miniscule components of these devices are able to hinder the diagnostic process after entering the body.
+- Health risk arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, miniscule components of these devices can complicate diagnosis in case of swallowing.

 Although magnets have demonstrated their effectiveness up to 80°C or 175°F, the temperature can vary depending on the type, shape, and intended use of the specific magnet.